cclairee326/detecting-credit-card-fraud/README.md

   ![Alt text](outliers_with_mcc_vendor.png)

-- Showing the total amount of money each cardholder spends at any vendor and how many transactions occured at each
+- Showing the total amount of money each cardholder spends at any vendor and how many transactions occurred at each
 - Finding the mean, standard deviation, and quartiles for each cardholder's transaction spending to estimate their overall spending habits
 - Finding the spending outliers for each cardholder to flag any potential anomalies (graph below)